jossag/av-ffmpeg-blackframe/README.md

 of the marker is simply `Black frame`, and for description the duration of the interval is used, which will be shown when hovering over the marker in the timeline.

-What's extremely convenient here is that you can use either frames, seconds, or ticks when submitting metadata, and AV will automatically convert this based on the frame rate of the asset.
+What's extremely convenient here is that you can use either frames, seconds, or flicks when submitting metadata, and AV will automatically convert this based on the frame rate of the asset.
 In this case, the `startSeconds` and `endSeconds` are used from the FFmpeg output.